felipeschardong/pest-transgenics-modelling/README.md

 # Pest Transgenics Modelling

- ## Time required for the allele conferring resistance to reach the frequency of 1/2 as a function of θ.
+ ## Spatial distribution of genotypes over time for different refuge configurations.
+Considering 22% refuge in the around configuration and 23% in the other three configurations.

 | Around Refuge | Block Refuge |
 |------------------|-------------------|